-When it comes to small presses and independent publishers, the UK is facing an embarrassment of riches right now.
+When it comes to small presses, the UK has an embarrassment of riches right now.
 Loads of new ventures have sprung up across the country over the last decade or so, and collectively they have filled bookstore shelves with the sorts of unconventional, challenging books that don’t aim to satisfy mainstream tastes.

 Where to Start?